UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Algy:** If you want to talk to George, you can join the Enter DAO AMAs.

-**Ryan:** So people are comminting on the private sales and whether it makes sense to offer no-fee private sales.
+**Ryan:** So people are commenting on the private sales and whether it makes sense to offer no-fee private sales.
 You can argue that the services of the marketplace match buyers and sellers.
 So if you already have a buyer and seller, the DAO can, I guess, for free offer the ability to trust us to make that exchange.
 But there is an argument that should only take fees for matches, that it helps facilitate where you didn't know the buyer or seller before agreeing.
-I can see both arguments, but I also don't think that having felt private listings takes a big hit out of the overall whatever fees the DAO would be earning.
+I can see both arguments, but I also don't think that having felt private listings takes a big hit out of the overall fees the DAO would be earning.

 **Algy:** It just prevents people from getting scammed is the bigger thing.
-Of course, it would help the DAO, I guess, to take the fee, but overall, the bigger thing is it's just not looking at the bigger picture.
-It's just looking at it through a microscope.
+Of course, it would help the DAO, I guess, to take the fee.

 You have to understand that if we have to turn off NFTs, that is going to lose us more money than taking the fee on these private sales.
 Most people don't do private sales.
-I've collected over 200 NFTs, and I join the discord every time I buy a new NFT and participate.
+I've collected over 200 NFTs, and I join the Discord every time I buy a new NFT and participate.
 So I'm trying to consolidate nowadays into ones I believe in.
 But there already are places to do feeless trading, and there's no community where everyone's like, let's avoid the fee.
-Everybody trades through the discord.
+Everybody trades through the Discord.
 That just doesn't happen.
 Most people are lazy, and I'm trying to snipe the best deal.
 Also, many people list on the floor.
 People aren't very confident is another thing.
 They don't want to go into the Discord and say let's create a private sale.

-Because they don't even talk, they don't even say hey in the discord; they just look for the announcements.
+Because they don't even talk, they don't even say hey in the Discord; they just look for the announcements.

 So that isn't something that I think is a good argument because that's not what will happen.
-There's not going to be a revolution where every person is we're only going to make private sales.
+There's not going to be a revolution where every person is only going to make private sales.
 Even if that did happen, I would be so impressed that I would not care that much anyway.
 That would just be impressive.
-Honestly.

 **Ryan:** There was another argument, Algy; you made for this before.
 I'm trying to remember exactly how you made it.
 I guess if I remember.